 - If you're hoping to get more than 400 miles out of your running shoes, you could do so by changing some of your running habits.

 - Rotate between two pairs of shoes to increase the decompressing time the midsoles get between runs.

 - Run on softer surfaces such as grass, dirt, or a track instead of cement and asphalt.

 - Keep a running log to help you find patterns of how your body feels in different running conditions.

 Keeping a running log can be the key to determining when to replace your running shoes.
 Log your miles, conditions, and how your body feels after each run.
 Everyone is different, so this will help you notice patterns and discover your individualized running shoe mileage.

-Sun and Ski Sports will be here for you when you're ready to get your new men's running shoes or women's running shoes.
+Sun & Ski will be here for you when you're ready to get your new men's running shoes or women's running shoes.